Finistere/antidote/docs/recipes.rst

     They are two "cast" to differentiate here.
-When using :code:`ENV = const[T]('env')` there is a first cast done by :py:func:`.const` that will make mypy consider :code:`Conf().ENV` to be a :code:`Env` instance whether this is the case or not.
+When using :code:`ENV = const[T]('env')` there is a first cast done by :py:func:`.const` that will make mypy consider :code:`Conf().ENV` to be a :code:`T` instance whether this is the case or not.
 It is up to you to guarantee it.
-This only gives the necessary type hints to Mypy for it to work as :code:`Conf.ENV` is a descriptor and it can't infer the actual return type.
+This only gives the necessary type hints to Mypy for it to work as :code:`ENV` will be transformed to a descriptor.
+Hence Mypy can't infer the actual return type.
     The second cast is done by :py:class:`.Constants`, controlled by :code:`auto_cast`.
     This will do an actual cast, which provides a nice syntactic sugar to cast integers or floats typically as configuration may be stored as a string.